-This is pretty much what things looked like when I arrived in early '94.
+This is what things looked like when I arrived in early 1994.

 Cold water was used to dilute the hot.
 It was drawn from a ditch up on the other side of the road, relying on a siphon effect.
-It seemed it was all or nothing, and sometimes would drain the slimy ditch above in one great slurping rush.
+It seemed it was all or nothing, and often would drain the lukewarm water from the slimy ditch above in one great slurping rush.
 It was natural run off, so in the summer it was not uncommon to have very little 'cool' water to work with.
 The place had character though.

-Inside there were years of scribblings on most every dry surface.
+Inside there were years of graffiti on most every dry surface.

-The next year I rolled out one inch water line all the way from the tub area to a spot halfway up the waterfalls behind.
-I forget how far is was, but I recall rolls and rolls of it.
-For the first time there was clean, cold water under pressure that you could regulate at the tubs.
-I had a time with it, in cool weather it would freeze, and in summer I found that bears would come upon it laying there and they would bite it.
+The next year, to better address the cold water issues I rolled out a one inch water line all the way from the tub area to a spot halfway up the waterfalls behind.
+I forget how far is was, but several thousand feet of it, and for the first time there was clean, cold water under pressure that you could regulate at the tubs, and fed several water taps located around the campsite.
+The water-line ran along the surface, in cold weather it would freeze, and in summer bears would sometimes come upon it laying there and bite into it.
 I would walk the line to see what happened to the water pressure and there would be a big sprinkler going with water coming out the teeth marks.
-Finally, in about 2000 a line from the spring was buried back to the cabin here and a more reliable source was initiated.
+Finally, in 2000 a water-line from the cabin here was buried in the ground several thousand feet to the hot spring and a more reliable source was initiated.

-The much photographed 5 foot high welcome bench was finished in '98.
+The much photographed 5 foot high welcome bench was done in 1998.

 I added some tables in 1998, milled from cedar salvaged out of Whiskey Lake.

-In 2003 I hauled in a log with the aid of my tractor.
+In 2003 I hauled in a section of log to the campsite and stood it up on end with the aid of my tractor.
 My friend Stefan (simplyartist.com) came and camped out for a few days, and created 'Bear".

-New phone booths were added periodically over the years.
+New phone booths in the campsite were added periodically over the years.